Reviewed By

 - Asbestos can cause lung cancer, which is also a risk for plumbers and pipefitters.

-Inevitably, the health risks associated with asbestos came to light: It is the only known cause of mesothelioma and can lead to other serious health problems.
+Inevitably, the health risks associated with asbestos came to light: It is the only known cause of mesothelioma and can lead to other serious health problems such as lung cancer.
 The Environmental Protection Agency in 2024 banned the use of chrysotile asbestos, which is the most common form of the mineral and the most likely that plumbers were exposed to.

 Despite the ban, a health crisis had started.
-The overuse of asbestos in the 20th century has led to countless plumbers and pipefitters being diagnosed with mesothelioma and other asbestos diseases.
+The overuse of asbestos in the 20th century led to many plumbers and pipefitters being diagnosed with mesothelioma and other asbestos diseases.

 Asbestos Exposure in Plumbing Systems and Pipefitting

-Asbestos exposure in plumbing systems and pipefitting is due to asbestos in many elements, such as:
+Asbestos exposure in plumbing systems and pipefitting is due to asbestos in many elements.
+Asbestos-containing materials can be found in:

 - Floor and ceiling tiles